Texas Division of Emergency Management

 Government agency in Texas, U.S.

 The Texas Division of Emergency Management (TDEM) is a state agency that coordinates Texas's emergency management program.

-TDEM implements programs to increase public awareness about threats and hazards, coordinates emergency planning, provides an extensive array of specialized training for emergency responders and local officials, and administers disaster recovery and hazard mitigation programs in the State of Texas.
+TDEM implements programs to increase public awareness about threats and hazards, coordinates emergency planning, provides an extensive array of specialized training for emergency responders and local officials, and administers disaster recovery and hazard mitigation programs in Texas.

 TDEM had a total budget of $6.6 billion for 2022–2023.

 Organization

 TDEM currently operates and manages eight statewide regions and 21 individual disaster districts across the State of Texas in support of disaster response.
 These districts also align with councils of governments (COGs) that are composed of city, county and special district governments.

 To support the regions, districts and jurisdictions, TDEM headquarters is organized into internal divisions, sections and units.
 The Preparedness, Recovery and Mitigation divisions and the State Operations Center staff support the corresponding field staff.